chizobavictory/graphql/readme.md

+# GRAPHQL implementation
-This is a siple express app that uses GraphQL to query the server instead of the conventional REST.
+This app is the GraphQL implementation of the hotel app REST API I built.

+### Tech Stack
+Typescript
+Apollo Server
+Nodejs
+MongoDB